 Hmmm…what would happen?
 I thought through the likely chain of events and realized it is not possible to create distrust by hacking a Wisconsin election — but not for the reason you would hope.

 If this was a movie, it would be a black comedy with a twist ending.
-The big gasp would come when the election thieves (along with the viewers) realize the fatal flaw in the plan …
+The big gasp would come when the election thieves (along with the viewers) realize the fatal flaw in their plan …

 Scene 1 opens in the messy office of computer hackers.
 They are working for a foreign government that has its eyes on the US presidential election.
 They are celebrating because they just succeeded in compromising a small voting-machine service company in eastern Minnesota.